How Solomon Group Quickly Delivered a High-Value IoT Solution

 To date, Solomon has used its IoT solution and supporting Smart Apps at numerous events and festivals, including Essence and Coachella.
 Solomon has also built RFID scanners for use at ancillary stages and other areas within a venue, such as big-ticket VIP lounges.
 Attendees simply tap their wristband on the scanner and an iPad app built in Mendix tells an employee whether that person is authorized to enter.
 This helps to minimize counterfeit tickets, and the real-time attendance and foot traffic data is being used to optimize everything from staffing levels to food and beverage orders to sponsor placement.

 Taking IoT From Idea to App to Revenue Stream

 Originally, Solomon Group viewed its IoT solution as a value-add to help sell other big-ticket services.
 But with demand from clients growing rapidly, they’re now experimenting with how to best monetize the app.

 “Our clients love the data we’re able to gather,” says Foucheaux.
 “They didn’t even know they wanted it or needed it.
 Now they tell me they can’t live without it.”

-Solomon Group is a great example of how to apply your imagination to conceive and build an IoT application that solves real business problems.
+Solomon Group is a great example of how to apply your imagination to conceive and build an IoT solution that solves real business problems.
 In the process, the company has been able to differentiate its services and possibly even create a new revenue stream.